Ken Terajima: Organization of the Imperial General Headquarters

 The Imperial General Staff, headed by the imperial family, first succeeded in organizing the Imperial General Headquarters and revising the Wartime Imperial General Headquarters Service Order.
 This expanded the wartime authority of the General Staff, which was smaller than the General Staff Headquarters, and Chiaki Matsuda was in charge of the General Staff.
 However, this revision did not affect peacetime and was limited.
 Subsequently, the Naval General Staff prepared a revision plan with Tameji Okada as the chief executive and tried to strengthen the formation of the Naval General Staff.
 Although the Ministry of Navy, including Chief of the Military Affairs Bureau Terajima, resisted and the meeting between Deputy Chief Miyoshi Takahashi and Navy Minister Okada was in a state of quarrel and with Okada's signature of "I saw it", the order was issued under the authority of the Chief of the Navy General Staff.
-The Ministry of Navy continued to resist without allocating additional personnel, but Takahashi and Prince Fushimi negotiated with Director of the Personnel Bureau Kiyoshi Abu and they were assigned to the newly established Military General Staff Division 4 Chief.
+The Ministry of Navy continued to resist without allocating additional personnel, but Takahashi and Prince Fushimi negotiated with the Director of the Personnel Bureau Kiyoshi Abu and they were assigned to the newly established Military General Staff Division 4 Chief.